 Entities that are controlled by the Bank are consolidated and are listed in Note 1.
 Subsidiaries are consolidated from the date the Bank gains control, until the date that control ceases.
 Control is the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 The Bank manages and administers assets held in trusts and other investment vehicles on behalf of investors.
 The financial statements of these entities are not included in these consolidated financial statements, except when the Bank controls the entity.

-All intra-group transactions and income and expenses (except for any foreign currency transaction gains and losses) arising from intra-group transactions are eliminated on consolidation.
+All intra-group transactions and income and expenses arising from intra-group transactions are eliminated on consolidation.
 The consolidated financial statements have been prepared using uniform accounting policies for like transactions.

 (b) New standards